deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 > </details>

-> Table 3 compares the performance of STRING against three leading commercial long-context models and Llama3.1 8B and 70B on InfiniteBench, showcasing STRING's performance improvement.
+> Table 3 compares the performance of STRING against three leading commercial models and the original RoPE on the InfiniteBench benchmark, using a maximum context length of 128K.

 {{< table-caption >}}